rktu2/task/README.md

     "tag": "tag name"
   }

-# Task Manager API Documentation
+# Simple User Register and Login API Documentation

 This is a simple RESTful API for managing user authentication.
-It supports basic and login register with jwt token
+It supports basic login and register with jwt token

 ## Endpoints